ryancog/ProffieConfig/README.md

 The latest release can be found [here](https://github.com/ryryog25/ProffieConfig/releases/latest), and once it's downloaded, just extract and run it!

+Do note, on Windows the executable must be kept in it's folder in order to work.
+On macOS this is a non-issue due to the app bundle.

 ## Usage

 The first time the program is run, it will prompt you to import a configuration file, you can choose to do so or not, and once you're at the main page, you should head on over to File->Install Dependencies... in order to make sure your computer is ready, especially if you've never programmed a proffieboard on your computer before.